 - Sponsor : Mondriaan Funds

-For the past 5 years I have been focusing on the power of making (by hand). her project “On the Memory of the Hands’ has grown into a wide-range art and research project, swinging back and forth between art and science.
+For the past 5 years Isabel has been focusing on the power of making (by hand).
+Her project “On the Memory of the Hands’ has grown into a wide-range art and research project, swinging back and forth between art and science.
 It looks for new ways of informing both disciples through questions related to bodily learning, the genetics of expertise and the interaction between the head and the hands when executing complex crafts movements.
 She continued this project in Arita through the following two projects: